PhotoboothProject/photobooth/faq/faq.md

 ```
 After that just change your commands to use the python script.
 For Live preview use: *(assuming your Photobooth install is at `var/www/html/`)*
 ```
-python3 /var/www/html/cameracontrol.py
+python3 cameracontrol.py
 ```
 And for the take picture command:
 ```
-python3 /var/www/html/cameracontrol.py --capture-image-and-download %s
+python3 cameracontrol.py --capture-image-and-download %s
 ```
 There's no need for a command to end the live preview.
 So just empty that field.

 As you possibly noticed the params of the script are designed to be similar to the ones of `gphoto2 CLI` but with some shortcuts like `-c` for `--capture-image-and-download`.
 If you want to know more check out the help of the script by running:
 ```
-python3 /var/www/html/cameracontrol.py --help
+python3 cameracontrol.py --help
 ```
 If you want to keep your images on the camera you need to use the same `capturetarget` config as when you were using `gphoto CLI` (see "How to keep pictures on my Camera using gphoto2?").
 Set the config on the preview command like this:
 ```
-python3 /var/www/html/cameracontrol.py --set-config capturetarget=1
+python3 cameracontrol.py --set-config capturetarget=1
 ```
 If you don't want to use the DSLR view as background video enable the respective setting of Photobooth add `--bsm` to the preview command.
 The preview video is activated when the countdown for a photo starts and after taking a picture the video is deactivated while waiting the next photo.

 If you get errors from Photobooth and want to get more information try to run the preview command manually.
+The script is in Photobooth's api folder.
 To do so end all running services that potentially try to access the camera with `killall gphoto2` and `killall python3` (if you added any other python scripts manually you might have to be a bit more selective than this command).

-Finally if you just run `python3 /var/www/html/cameracontrol.py --capture-image-and-download %s` as take picture command without having a preview started it only takes a picture without starting any kind of preview and ends the script immediately after the picture.
+Finally if you just run `python3 cameracontrol.py --capture-image-and-download %s` as take picture command without having a preview started it only takes a picture without starting any kind of preview and ends the script immediately after the picture.
 In theory `cameracontrol.py` might be able to completely replace `gphoto2 CLI` for all DSLR connection handling in the future.

 But by now this was not tested with distinct setups and different cameras... so feel free to give feedback!